skip to content

 When are taxes due for Kansas?

-Taxes are due annually by March 1st for the preceding calendar quarter.
+Taxes are due annually by March 1st of the subsequent calendar year.
 To remit taxes by their statutory deadline, please submit all transactions into SLIP+ by December 31 of the year they are effective.
-Brokers will have the option of paying taxes quarterly in SLIP+ using the same schedule as tax payments for *remove “other” states using SLIP+.
+Brokers can elect to pay taxes quarterly in SLIP+ using the SLIP+ invoicing schedule.
 The SLIP+ transaction fee is due quarterly using the schedule on the Invoicing and Payments page.

 What is the filing requirement for Kansas transactions?